Department of Anthropology and Sociology

 Seigoulien’s research interests, by and large, focuses on North East India.
 His MA dissertation – based on concurrent fieldwork carried out in Guwahati – investigated religious practices among the Kuki community.
 It explored how the Kuki people in Guwahati (Assam) articulate the idea of religiosity and spirituality.

 As a Citizen Historian with The 1947 Partition Archive, S. Seigoulien Haokip has documented oral histories in Manipur.
 He was also awarded the Tata Trusts – Partition Archive Research Residency Grant 2021.
+Inspired by his own ethnographic-based research at SOAS, Seigoulien has also engaged with museums in the UK through knowledge exchanges and collaboration.

 Research interests